g-ton/stori-candidate/README.md

 ![image](https://github.com/g-ton/stori-candidate/assets/13384146/26c3d637-dcdd-4f0a-a995-40c03f8f3ad1)

-An account is necessary to be avialbe to create a transaction, that means We need to create an account before and then with the ID of that account we can create one or more transactions
+An account is necessary to be availabe to create a transaction, that means We need to create an account before and then with the ID of that account we can create one or more transactions

 Fields for Account: